Pavao Žanić: Medjugorje

-Daniel Klimek wrote that on March 17, 2010 the Vatican, under Pope Benedict XVI, announced that "an international Vatican Commission was formed under the direction of the Congregation for the Doctrine of the Faith to examine the apparitions in Medjugorje.
-This was a historic commission, as this was the first time in the Church’s two- thousand- year history that the judgment of an apparition site was taken away from the diocesan and national levels and would be decided at the highest level by the Vatican itself."
+Daniel Klimek wrote that on March 17, 2010, the Vatican, under Pope Benedict XVI, announced that "an international Vatican Commission was formed under the direction of the Congregation for the Doctrine of the Faith to examine the apparitions in Medjugorje.
+This was a historic commission, as this was the first time in the Church’s two-thousand-year history that the judgment of an apparition site was taken away from the diocesan and national levels and would be decided at the highest level by the Vatican itself."
 Cardinal Camillo Ruini would lead this commission.
-Daniel Kimek wrote that the members of the Ruini Commission not only include a number of bishops and cardinals but also academic experts in "spirituality, Mariology, theology, psychology, psychiatry, and psychoanalysis."
+Daniel Kimek wrote that the members of the Ruini Commission not only include several bishops and cardinals but also academic experts in "spirituality, Mariology, theology, psychology, psychiatry, and psychoanalysis."
 The Ruini commission has given its report to Pope Francis.

 Bishop Žanić retired in 1993 at age 75 and was succeeded by Bishop Ratko Perić. Žanić died at the Clinical Hospital Centre Firule in Split, Croatia aged 81 on 11 January 2000.
-He was buried two days later at a family cemetery in Kaštel Novi, in accordance with his will.
+He was buried two days later at a family cemetery in Kaštel Novi, per his will.